-Primary purpose of conducting market research is to understand or examine the market associated with a particular product or service, to decide how the audience will react to a product or service.
-The information obtained from conducting market research can be used to tailor marketing/ advertising activities or to determine what are the feature priorities/service requirement (if any) of consumers.
+The primary purpose of conducting market research is to understand or examine the market associated with a particular product or service to decide how the audience will react to a product or service.
+The information obtained from conducting market research can be used to tailor marketing/ advertising activities or determine consumers’ feature priorities/service requirement (if any).

 Types of Market Research: Market Research Methods and Examples

-There are different types of market research, that covers varied areas of study.
-Whether an organization or business wishes to know purchase behavior of consumers or the likelihood of consumers paying a certain cost for a product, market research helps in drawing meaningful conclusions.
+Whether an organization or business wishes to know the purchase behavior of consumers or the likelihood of consumers paying a certain cost for a product segmentation, market research helps in drawing meaningful conclusions.

-Depending on the methods and tools required, following are the types:
+Depending on the methods and tools required, the following are the types:

 While conducting primary market research, one can gather two types of information: Exploratory and Specific.
-Exploratory research is open ended, where a problem is explored by asking open ended questions in a detailed interview format usually with a small group of people also known as sample.
+Exploratory research is open-ended, where a problem is explored by asking open ended questions in a detailed interview format usually with a small group of people, also known as a sample.
 Here the sample size is restricted to 6-10 members.
 Specific research, on the other hand, is more pinpointed and is used to solve the problems that are identified by exploratory research.

-One-to-one interview: As the name suggests this method involves personal interaction in the form of an interview, where the researcher asks a series of questions to collect information or data from the respondents.
-The questions are mostly open ended questions and asked in a way to facilitate responses.
-This method is heavily dependent on the ability and experience of the interviewer to ask questions that evoke responses.
+As the name suggests, this method involves personal interaction in the form of an interview, where the researcher asks a series of questions to collect information or data from the respondents.
+The questions are mostly open-ended questions and are asked to facilitate responses.
+This method heavily depends on the interviewer’s ability and experience to ask questions that evoke responses.

-Ethnographic research: This type of in-depth research is conducted in the natural settings of the respondents.
+This type of in-depth research is conducted in the natural settings of the respondents.
 This method requires the interviewer to adapt himself/herself to the natural environment of the respondents which could be a city or a remote village.
-Geographical constraints can be a hindering factor in conducting this kind of research.
+Geographical constraints can be a hindering market research factor in conducting this kind of research.
 Ethnographic research can last from a few days to a few years.

 This method was once conducted using pen and paper.
 This has now evolved to sending structured online surveys to the respondents to gain actionable insights.
-Researchers tend to use modern and technology-oriented survey platforms to structure and design their survey to evoke maximum response from respondents.
+Researchers use modern and technology-oriented survey platforms to structure and design their survey to evoke maximum responses from respondents.

-Through a well-structured mechanism, data is easily collected and reported and necessary action can be taken with all the information that is made available first hand.
+Through a well-structured mechanism, data is easily collected and reported, and necessary action can be taken with all the information made available firsthand.